 • Estonian Biocentre gathers previous research groups of the University of Tartu Estonian Biocentre;

-• Core Facility Core facility operates the laboratory e.g. performing genotyping and sequencing and performs genetic data analysis;
+• Core Facility of Genomics Core facility operates the laboratory e.g. performing genotyping and sequencing and performs genetic data analysis;

 • Estonian Biobank collects genetic information about the Estonian population health and heridity, advances genetic research and applies findings in research in Estonian healthcare system;

 • Estonian Biobank Innovation Centre leads the development of the biobank as an attractive and trustworthy partner for international private sector.